 Therefore, instead of organizing your list by module, you might want to organize it by location.
 This is even more important when you take into account that some online resources can only be accessed directly from a university’s intranet.
 So, you might need to swing by a computer lab.

-Organizing your lists in this manner can help you plan your days better, taking into account any physical travelling you might need to do.
+Organizing your lists in this manner can help you plan your days better, taking into account any physical traveling you might need to do.

 - Main Library